-(a) Where all signers are registered users and where all consent to the filing, by using the "/s/" electronic signature as to all parties;

-- (b) Where all signers use hand signatures, by scanning the document and filing it electronically without the "/s/" signature by any party; - (c) By scanning one or more identical documents with hand signatures and attaching each document as an exhibit to a document bearing the registered user's "/s/" electronic signature; or - (d) By using any other method prescribed by the Clerk of Court.
+- (1) Where all signers are registered users and where all consent to the filing, by using the "/s/" electronic signature as to all parties; - (2) Where all signers use hand signatures, by scanning the document and filing it electronically without the "/s/" signature by any party; - (3) By scanning one or more identical documents with hand signatures and attaching each document as an exhibit to a document bearing the registered user's "/s/" electronic signature; or - (4) By using any other method prescribed by the Clerk of Court. - (b) For purposes of filing documents requiring more than one signature, any registered user may choose to use a hand signature rather than the "/s/" form. - (c) In no event may one signature page be signed in the "/s/" electronic form by one party and by hand signature by another party.